gstarr/gstarr.github.io/README.md

 # Projects

-Creating a projects list page in Jekyll
+Building a projects page and portfolio